spryker/oryx/docs/reactivity/reactive-components.md

 RxJS operates on data streams and updates them in memory, but it doesn't synchronize this to the UI automatically.
 Each JavaScript framework ships its own opinionated method to update the DOM.
 The method of choice contributes significantly to the performance and user experience of the application.

 The components provided in the Oryx libraries are build with Lit.
 Lit provides a highly efficient system to only synchronize the minimum required updates to the DOM.
-When updates are loaded asynchronously, the UI needs to be updated whenever new data is emitted.
-To make this as transparent as possible, a decorator (`@asyncState()`) is provided that can be used in the UI components.
+When updates are loaded asynchronously, the UI needs to be updated every time new data is emitted.
+To make this as transparent as possible, the `@asyncState()` decorator can be used in the UI components.
 Under the hood, the decorator uses `AsyncStateController` which requests updates to the view when needed.

 The following example shows the use of the `asyncState` decorator.
 The decorator subscribes to the assigned observable and requests an update to the component when needed.
 This means that as a component developer you do not need to worry about how the reactive system works under the hood.